 If Boyer & Corporon builds you an investment portfolio, chances are it will have a long-term angle to it.
-The firm also vehemently believes in creating advanced asset allocations that are heavily diversified.
-Although it tends to stick to these principles, every portfolio is customized based on the specifics of your situation.
+The firm also believes in creating advanced asset allocations that are heavily diversified.
+Although it tends to stick to these principles, every portfolio is customized based on the specifics of the client's situation.

-There are plenty of securities that this firm uses to flesh out its portfolios.
-For example, this could include equities, bonds, U.S. government securities, commodities, option contracts, warrants, futures contracts and more.
+When implementing allocations, the firm may use equities, bonds, U.S. government securities, commodities, option contracts, warrants, futures contracts and more.

 Keen Wealth Advisors

-Keen Wealth Advisors customarily advises individuals, high-net-worth individuals, pension and profit-sharing plans, charitable organizations, businesses, trusts and estates.
-There are no minimum investment requirements here.
+The firm customarily advises individuals, high-net-worth individuals, pension and profit-sharing plans, charitable organizations, businesses, trusts and estates.
+There is no minimum investment requirement.